-Global Entry makes your return to the U.S. quick and easy.
-The application process, however, is anything but.
-The interviews required for new Global Entry applications are hard to come by: Travelers can start the application online but then might have to wait weeks, months, or even longer to land an interview slot.
+Global Entry makes your return to the U.S. quick and easy (and it’s getting even easier, with the gradual rollout of a new app that allows you to skip the in-airport kiosks).
+The Global Entry application process, however, is anything but quick and easy.
+The interviews required for new applications are hard to come by: Travelers can start the application online but then might have to wait weeks, months, or even longer to land an interview slot.
 (Similarly, passport renewals were backed up for a while during Covid, but turnaround time has improved; see more on how to renew your passport.)

 Here’s what you need to know about applying for, or renewing, a Global Entry membership.

 The first step is to apply online for a Trusted Traveler account.
 Once you’re conditionally approved—which may take 90 days or more—you must have an in-person interview.
 These time slots are often booked months out, but there is a relatively new, much more convenient option called “Enrollment on Arrival.”
 This means that you can have your interview when passing through customs and immigration after a trip abroad, with no appointment necessary.
 You must go through the regular immigration line first, and then go to the Global Entry counter for your interview; click here to find out which airports offer “Enrollment on Arrival.”